'Star Wars' Actors Pay Tribute To Carrie Fisher After Her Death

 That statement couldn’t be more true.
 Fisher was known for her role as Princess Leia Organa in the “Star Wars” franchise, and will always be remembered for her charisma, humor and beauty.

-Fisher’s “Star Wars” co-stars paid tribute to their beloved friend on social media, sharing their memories and heartfelt condolences.
+Fisher’s “Star Wars” co-stars paid tribute to their beloved friend on social media and in statements, sharing their memories and heartfelt condolences.

+Harrison Ford, who was Fisher’s on- and off-screen love at one time, called her “one-of-a-kind…brilliant, original, funny and emotionally fearless.”

+“She lived her life, bravely…” he added in a statement to People.
+“My thoughts are with her daughter Billie, her mother Debbie, her brother Todd, and her many friends.
+We will all miss her.”

 Fellow co-stars Billy Dee Williams (Lando Calrissian), Peter Mayhew (Chewbacca), Anthony Daniels (C-3PO) and David Prowse (Darth Vader) also posted their reactions to the sad news.
 Williams called Fisher “a dear friend, whom I greatly respected and admired,” while Mayhew said she was “the brightest light in every room she entered.”